gbrayut/cloud-examples/k8s-burstable-workload/README.md

 test-workload-fdcdd8df9-wnkrk               0/1     ContainerCreating   0          6s
 test-workload-fdcdd8df9-wnkrk               1/1     Running             0          7s

-# Since there was only enough floating capacity for the first two workload pods, the third had to wait for a new node to be created.
+# Since there was only enough floating capacity for the first two workload pods, the third had to wait for a new node to be created by the cluster autoscaler
 # It started running after 52 seconds along side the new overprovisioning pods
 test-workload-fdcdd8df9-qhw98               0/1     ContainerCreating   0          47s
 overprovisioning-highmem-65475f59c7-8jqdl   0/1     ContainerCreating   0          48s